lostpebble/gulp-webpack-starter/README.md

 ### Running gulp to make it all work

-clean folders, compile scripts and styles and then continue to watch them for changes:
+clean folders, compile scripts, images and styles and then continue to watch them for changes:

 `gulp`